moiSentineL/moisentinel.github.io/src/pages/about.md

 ## Now

 After my exams ended in November, I fell in a deep productivity rut.
 [It wasn't nice](https://visionoflife.substack.com/p/being-stuck-in-a-rut-is-not-fine).
-I am back at square one, but I have one advantage: more experience than my previous self, and I think that will help me become a better human (something like the game Hades.)
+I am back at square one, but I have one advantage: more experience than my previous self, and I think that will help me become a better human (something like the game Hades).

 So, I have been [trying to improve my focus](https://fatebook.io/q/will-i-reach-20h-deep-work-week-by-the--cm4qqi21l0000fm0rdho6fvgr) and getting back my curiosity.
 Scholzian Resilience helps a lot.
 I am also waking up a bit early these days, and trying to sleep early (the latter is hard, given my workaholism).
-I am also doing study-with-me livestreams on my [YouTube channel](https://www.youtube.com/@nibirsankar) (at 2pm IST and 7pm IST.
-Do join!) to be more accountable for my actions.
+I am also doing study-with-me livestreams on my [YouTube channel](https://www.youtube.com/@nibirsankar) (at 2pm IST and 7pm IST) to be more accountable for my actions.
+Do join my streams.
+Let's study together 🔥

 I had to leave the philosophy [course](https://github.com/moiSentineL/oxford-general-philosophy-2009) I was doing because I couldn't make time for it, and there was very little reading material.
 So, I couldn't follow after a certain point.
 But thankfully I found a [course on Mathematical Thinking](https://www.coursera.org/learn/mathematical-thinking/) (as of writing this, I am on Week 1).
 I am especially enjoying the abstract-ness of mathematics.
 Formal Logic feels like a bridge between philosophy and math, and boy I am liking it! (mathematical masochism).